By: Marilyn L. Davis

 Understanding Relapse Triggers

-- What activates the desire to use?
+- What activates my desire to use?

-- What situations should I avoid?
+- Are there situations I should avoid?

 Learning relapse triggers will help us be able to spot them, and make other choices than to use.
 There are predictable triggers for all people.
 We can learn the common ones, and dig deeper and find our personal triggers.
 Learning our personal triggers is important to our long-term recovery.
 There is no cure for addiction.
 Our addiction does not go away, but with proactive choices, we can lessen our chances of a relapse.